 HELP!
 I Installed WP Rocket and My Site Still Loads Slowly.

-If you have installed the plugin and set it up like I have shown you in this WP Rocket Review, in my experience, your site is likely still loading slowly because you need to optimize, resize, and serve scaled images.
+If you have installed the plugin and set it up like I show you in this video demonstration, and you’ve optimized and resized scaled images …

 What Does W3 Total Cache Do?